Harvey Testing Guide

 go test -coverprofile=coverage.out -run TestXxx

-go tool cover -func=coverage.out | grep "file.go"To add tests for uncovered code:
+go tool cover -func=coverage.out | grep "file.go"Improving Coverage

-go test -cover .# Run all tests
+go test -cover .

 go test ./...